nikakhaburzania/Easy-sudoku-puzzle-solver-C-/README.md

 # Sudoku-puzzle-solver-C++
-This little program solves sudoku puzzles.
+This little program solves sudoku puzzles using breadth first search.
 Written in C++11

 # To fill the board
-Go to file `Solver.cpp` and in fillBoard class replace current numbers with your sudoku puzzle numbers.
+Go to file `Solver.cpp` and in fillBoard method replace current numbers with your sudoku puzzle numbers.

 # To compile: